Generic Name: albuterol (al-BUE-ter-ol)

 Treating or preventing breathing problems in patients who have asthma or certain other airway diseases.
 It may be used to prevent breathing problems caused by exercise.
 It may also be used for other conditions as determined by your doctor.

-Albuterol aerosol is a sympathomimetic (beta agonist) bronchodilator.
-It works by relaxing the smooth muscle in the airway, which allows air to flow in and out of the lungs more easily.
+Albuterol aerosol is a sympathomimetic (beta-agonist) bronchodilator.
+It works by widening the airways in the lungs, which helps you breathe more easily.

 Do NOT use albuterol aerosol if: